 - 1. In their first year of study, our graduate students complete two field placements in local public schools.
-In the fall semester, they observe in elementary school classrooms.
+In the fall semester, they work in elementary school classrooms.
 In the spring semester they are placed in middle and high school classrooms.
 The goal of this placement is to get them acclimated to middle and high school settings and to give them opportunities to observe and interact with children in this age range. - 2.
-The goal of this placement is to get the students acclimated to middle and high school settings and more familiar with students in this age range.
-Students are expected to spend one day each week in a general education classroom.
+Students are expected to spend one day each week in a general education school and classroom settings.
 For the approximately 12 weeks they will be there, we would like for them to become active participants in the classroom and the school (as appropriate), as well as keen observers of these settings and the learning and behavior of the children.
-Our students should become familiar with: - a. the educational procedures and expectations in your schools and/or classrooms from the perspectives of both staff (administration, teachers, specialists) and students. - b. the curriculum materials, instructional methods, programs and services.
-Working as a general support person in the classroom typically facilitates this process.
-Students also learn a great deal from working with students in small groups or one-on-one. - 3.
-In conjunction with this field experience our students take a course, which focuses on: 1) developmental psychology as a foundation for school psychology practice; 2) adolescent development; and 3) psycho-social development (a detailed copy of these assignments can be made available upon request). - 4.
+Our students should become familiar with: - a. the educational procedures and expectations in your schools and/or classrooms from the perspectives of both staff (administration, teachers, specialists) and students. - b. the curriculum materials, instructional methods, programs and services.Working as a general support person in the classroom typically facilitates this process.Students also learn a great deal from working with students in small groups or one-on-one. - 3.
+In conjunction with this field experience our students take a course, which focuses on 1) developmental psychology as a foundation for school psychology practice; 2) adolescent development; and 3) psycho-social development (a detailed copy of these assignments can be made available upon request). - 4.
 Our Program Coordinator, Dr. Kate Perry, is responsible for managing this field placement.
 She can be reached via email should you have any questions or concerns (kperry@berkeley.edu).
 Should there be any questions or concerns that need to be addressed by the course instructor, Dr. Perry will be happy to provide that contact information and facilitate communication. - 5.
 We will ask for some general feedback regarding the professionalism of the student at the end of the semester.
 Cooperation in completing the required evaluation forms will be greatly appreciated. - 6.
 This description/assignment incorporates the terms and conditions of the active MOU between the Regents of the University of California on behalf of the Graduate School of Education and the school district.

-School Psychology Program Description of Assessment Practicum
+Description of Assessment Practicum